madwire-media/marketing360-payments-woocommerce/readme.txt

 == Screenshots ==
 1. Connecting your website to your Marketing 360® account takes just seconds.
-2. Configure your payment gateway settings.
+2. Your customers get a sleek, simple way to enter their card details during checkout.
-3. Every transaction will display in the Marketing 360® Payments app
+3. Each customer that submits a payment will display in the Marketing 360® Payments app.